RX-M/web-public/self-study/cka-mod-4/cka-mod-4-content.md

 $
 </code></pre>

-Pods may use persistent volumes directly, but another way to use persistentVolumes (PVs) is through PersistentVolumeClaims.
+The primary way to use persistentVolumes (PVs) is through PersistentVolumeClaims.
 PersistentVolumeClaims (PVCs) are abstract requests for storage that claim persistent volumes.
 If a PVC finds an existing PV that fulfills its requests (access mode and capacity), then that PV is bound to the PVC.
 PVCs can also describe PVs as templates that dynamically provision PVs from the desired specifications.

 <pre class="wp-block-code"><code>
 $ kubectl get pvc